Milton Sod Installation Services

 Contact Milton’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Milton begins with responsible turf and soil material management.
-Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation must be coordinated with the Transfer Station or local composting facility, with necessary permits, fees, and adherence to operating hours.
-Topsoil for sod installation should be screened loam with a pH of 6.0–7.0, organic matter content of 3–5%, and free of pathogens.
-Sod must be delivered fresh (within 24–48 hours of harvest), at a thickness of 1–1.5 inches including roots, and stored in shaded, irrigated conditions.
-For large projects, coordinate delivery and staging with traffic regulations and right-of-way permits, and notify neighbors in advance.
-For more information, contact:
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP regulations.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, with necessary permits, fees, and adherence to operating hours.
+For large projects, right-of-way and equipment staging permits are required, and advance neighbor notification is recommended.
+Sod deliveries must meet standards: fresh (within 24–48 hours of harvest), 1–1.5 inch thickness, disease-free, and stored shaded with irrigation.
+Coordination with municipal projects is essential for traffic and staging compliance.

 Milton Department of Public Works